liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-configuring-the-lcs-client.markdown

 ![Figure 4.10: The server is connected to LCS.](../../images/lcs-server-connected.png)

-Great!
+This article's previous section contains instructions for changing the heartbeat interval.
+Currently, the message and metrics task intervals are fixed and cannot be changed.

+Awesome!
 Now that you've registered your server with your LCS account, you can dig in to the features of LCS.